what is complex trauma?

 Like any challenging journey, the road to moving beyond trauma is best traveled with an experienced guide.
 I’ve been on this road myself, and there’s nothing that makes me more inspired than leading fellow survivors to finding their voice, and speaking their Truth.

-Over the last few years, research in the area of trauma is exploding, with neuroscience discoveries explaining more and more about what trauma does to our brain and body.
-The evidence overwhelmingly supports a mind-body connection as essential to healing complex trauma.
-As a social worker and yoga teacher, I’ve successfully used evidence-based treatments with clients recovering from childhood abuse, neglect, and chronic feelings of emptiness.
+Over the last few years, research in the area of trauma is exploding, with neuroscience discoveries explaining more and more about what trauma does to our brain and body, and how to recover.
+The evidence overwhelmingly supports a mind-body connection as essential to healing complex trauma with tools like EMDR (Eye Movement Desensitization Reprocessing) therapy.

-The modalities and techniques I utilize include: EMDR, Trauma Sensitive Yoga, Trauma-Focused Cognitive Behavioral Therapy, Exposure and Response Prevention (ERP), Breathwork, and various other somatic experiencing techniques that allow non-verbal (emotional) memory and sensations to be safely brought into conscious awareness.
+The modalities and techniques we utilize include at Buffalo Road include: EMDR therapy, Trauma Sensitive Yoga, Cognitive Behavioral Therapy, Exposure and Response Prevention (ERP), Breathwork, and other somatic techniques that allow non-verbal (emotional) memory and sensations to be safely brought into conscious awareness and reprocessed within a safe and supportive therapeutic atmosphere.

 Why the buffalo?